Psychologists and Therapists in Floreat, WA

 Serves Area

 I am a Clinical Psychologist and Clinical Neuropsychologist.
-Having practised for almost 20 years across a wide range of settings I have developed skills in many forms of evidence-based assessment and intervention.
+Having practiced for over 20 years across a wide range of settings I have developed skills in many forms of evidence-based assessment and intervention.
 I’m told that I have a warm, understanding and collaborative style.
 I aim to provide you with a secure and non-judgemental environment so that you can put aside the worries of the day and enjoy some peaceful focus on yourself.
 We will work together to decide the goals of therapy and collaborate on a plan to reach them.

 I am a Clinical Psychologist and Clinical Neuropsychologist.
-Having practised for almost 20 years across a wide range of settings I have developed skills in many forms of evidence-based assessment and intervention.
+Having practiced for over 20 years across a wide range of settings I have developed skills in many forms of evidence-based assessment and intervention.
 I’m told that I have a warm, understanding and collaborative style.
 I aim to provide you with a secure and non-judgemental environment so that you can put aside the worries of the day and enjoy some peaceful focus on yourself.
 We will work together to decide the goals of therapy and collaborate on a plan to reach them.

 (08) 9540 0708 View (08) 9540 0708